Modeling double bounded data based on correlated gamma random variables: Introduction

 The remainder of this paper is organized as follows: Section \ref{sec:model} introduces the new model and plots of its shape for different parameter choices.
 Section \ref{sec:properties} deals with the derivation of the new unit distribution and its mathematical properties, such as symmetry, stochastic representation, characterization as a ratio and moments.
 In Section \ref{esti}, we propose the estimation of the parameters.
 In Section \ref{sec:simulation}, we discuss Monte Carlo simulations to evaluate the proposed estimator, its computational challenges, and alternative frameworks.
 In Section \ref{sec:applications}, we address modeling real-world scenarios involving an income consumption dataset.
-The final section presents our conclusions. }
+The final section presents our conclusions, {while Appendix A and B present, respectively, some additional results on the Appel $F_2$ function and the competing models.} }